verdie-g/modern-caching/README.md

 # ModernCaching

-A 2-layer, performant and predicable caching solution for modern .NET.
+A 2-layer, performant and predictable caching solution for modern .NET.

 A typical cache provided by this library consists of:
 - a synchronous local cache that implements [`ICache`](https://github.com/verdie-g/modern-caching/blob/main/src/ModernCaching/LocalCaching/ICache.cs)